Trip Details

 • 4126m

-Today, you will encounter with another high pass above 5000m.
+Today, you will encounter another high pass above 5000m.
 So, be very confident.
 Initially, we walk along the trail that goes down via beautiful woods.
-Next, we will have rocky trail leading up to the top of Saldang La Pass.
-Enjoy some dramatic mountain views from the pass.
+Next, we will have a rocky trail leading up to the top of Saldang La Pass.
+Enjoy some dramatic mountain views from the past.
 Walk down along the long descent via traditional settlements before we get to Namduna Gaun.
 If you arrive at Namduna Gaun earlier, you can go to visit the monastery.

 • BF/Lunch/Dinner